-Brilliant Earth is proud to fund a new primary school in a rural diamond mining community, bringing education to children aged 7 – 14 who have had little or no formal education and may otherwise accompany their parents to the nearby Lungundi mine.
+Brilliant Earth is proud to fund a new primary school in a rural diamond mining community, bringing education to children aged 7 – 14 who have had little or no formal education and may otherwise accompany their parents to the nearby Lungudi mine.

 We fund scholarships for students to master the craft of gem cutting, aiding long-term economic development.